 Payment of Fees

-Accounts are sent home at the beginning of Terms 1, 2 and 3, with payments due within 21 days of issuing the account.
-Alternatively, school fees may be paid weekly or fortnightly.
+Annual school fee accounts are sent home at the beginning of Term 1 and are payable in full by mid Term 4.
+Fees may be paid weekly or fortnightly, monthly or annually.
 Payments can be made with cash, cheque, BPAY, money order, credit card (in person or by phone) and EFTPOS.
 Direct debit from your bank, credit union or building society account is also available.
 Our office manager can assist you with a payment plan.